twhetzel/api-profiling/README.md

 ## How to run
 Add API calls to profile in the file `api_calls.json`.
-Run the application as `python profiling.py`
+Run the application as `python profiling.py`.
+This file imports `miriam_datatype_identifiers.py`, which generates a dictionary of resource names and MIRIAM identifiers used to determine whether a resource from the API profiled exists in Identifiers.org (aka MIRIAM Registry).

 ## Output
 The main output from the analysis is the file `results_profiling.txt`.
 This file contains